Pakibabes/Portfolio/README.md

 Hi there, I'm John Lyster and this is my portfolio website, where I showcase my skills,projects, and about me.
 This is just a basic website where I use HTML, CSS, and JavaScript and utilize AI tools to help me create much more better visuals.
 In this page I also added my resume and my contacts in case you want to work with me.
 Thank you and looking forward to work/meet with you.
+Fueled by Passion and Coffee, and I like the theme GALAXY with Silver Surfer as my Icon.